ejkorg/pipeline-dashboard/docs/NGINX_CORS.md

 If you’re serving the API behind NGINX at a path like `/pipeline-service`, you can add CORS headers so the dashboard can call it from another origin.
 Important: choose a single place to handle CORS (either NGINX or the backend middleware), not both.
 Duplicate headers cause confusion and can be rejected by browsers.

 Common scenarios
-- Authorization only (no cookies): simplest.
+- No authorization: simplest.
 You do NOT need credentials.
-Allow the `Authorization` header and specify your allowed origin(s).
+Allow common headers like `Content-Type` only, and specify your allowed origin(s).
 - Cookies / session auth: you MUST use exact origins (no `*`) and set `Access-Control-Allow-Credentials: true`.
 Avoid wildcard origins with credentials.

-Production + dev origins (no credentials)
-This example allows the production dashboard at `http://usaz15ls088:8080` and optionally a dev server like `http://localhost:5173`.
+Production + dev origins (no credentials, no authorization) This example allows the production dashboard at `http://usaz15ls088:8080` and optionally a dev server like `http://localhost:5173`.
 If you don’t need dev, omit it.

 ```